Medical consultation

 Hepatitis A: Absolute Priority

-Hepatitis A is systematically recommended for all travelers to Malaysia.
-Transmission occurs through contaminated water or food.
+Hepatitis A is consistently recommended for every traveller to Malaysia.
+It is transmitted through contaminated water or food.

 • Booster: 1 to 5 years after the first dose.

-• Children: Possible from 1 year of age.
+• Children: possible from the age of 1.

-Ensure you are up to date on standard vaccinations practiced in France:
+Make sure you are up to date on the standard vaccines used in your home country:

 DTP Diphtheria, Tetanus, Polio